ibm-cloud-docs/Registry/getting-started.md

 # Getting started with {{site.data.keyword.registrylong_notm}}
 {: #getting-started}

-{{site.data.keyword.registrylong}} provides a multi-tenant private image registry that you can use to store and share your Docker images with users in your {{site.data.keyword.cloud_notm}} account.
+{{site.data.keyword.registrylong}} provides a multi-tenant private image registry that you can use to store and share your container images with users in your {{site.data.keyword.cloud_notm}} account.
 {:shortdesc}

 The {{site.data.keyword.cloud_notm}} console includes a brief Quick Start.
 To find out more about how to use the {{site.data.keyword.cloud_notm}} console, see [Managing image security with Vulnerability Advisor](/docs/services/va?topic=va-va_index).